zackrdavis/zackrdavis.github.io/md-pages/fonting-with-gans-2.md

 ## Glyph Generator

 Let's say I know an input that generates a good letter "E".
-How do I turn run that through the network and get an image in JavaScript?
+How do I turn run that through the network and get an image in the browser?

 First I get an `InferenceSession` going: